shaanpakala/shaanpakala.github.io/README.md

   <img align="left" width="225" height="125" src="images/wiki_viz.png">
 </a>

-<p style="font-size: 20px;">Webscraped Wikipedia articles of various categories, and then converted them to hidden states using Google's pretrained BERT model.
-From here I just compressed each text input's 2D hidden state to a vector of size 2, so I could plot it on a scatter plot.
+<p style="font-size: 20px;">Webscraped Wikipedia articles of several categories, and then converted them to hidden states using Google's BERT.
+From here, I compressed each text input's 2D hidden state to a vector of size 2 for a scatter plot visualization.
 This highlighted the different in articles of different categories, and the similaries of those in the same category.
 From here, topic classification was relatively trivial.</p>

 <br clear="all">